-The proposed rule provides an automatic extension of 30 days to furnish statements (Forms 1095-B and 1095-C) to individuals under Sections 6055 and 6056.
-Because the extension is automatic, reporting entities would not need to formally request an extension from the IRS.

-Under the proposed rule, statements furnished to individuals will be timely if furnished no later than 30 days after Jan.
+The final rule provides an automatic extension of 30 days to furnish statements (Forms 1095-B and 1095-C) to individuals under Sections 6055 and 6056.
+Because the extension is automatic, reporting entities do not need to formally request an extension from the IRS.
+Statements furnished to individuals will be timely if furnished no later than 30 days after Jan.
 31 of the calendar year following the calendar year to which the statement relates.
+This means that employers have until March 2 (or March 1 in a leap year) to furnish ACA statements.
 If the extended furnishing date falls on a weekend day or legal holiday, statements will be timely if furnished on the next business day.